propellerlabsio/overnode-server/README.md

 Number of iterations to use when hashing a password before storing it in the database.
 Higher numbers are more secure but take longer and consume more CPU.

+### NO_PRIORITY_SYNCING

+Mostly a developer option, if set to 'yes' then priority syncing will be disabled.
+Priority syncing mode is entered when the server discovers that the overnode database is more than an hour or so behind the bitcoin blockchain.
+In this mode, changes to live update / broadcast data are suspended while overnode catches up.

 ## API conventions

 ### Generic methods